Certified Home Health Aide Education Requirements and Career Info

 Certification requirements vary by state and employer.
 Home health aides working for employers who receive Medicare compensation are required by law to complete a set standard of training.
 Aides must obtain at least 75 hours of training and demonstrate competency in specified skills while supervised by a registered nurse.
 For example, candidates might be required to show that they can safely transfer a client in and out of bed and properly record vital signs.

-The U.S. Bureau of Labor Statistics (BLS) projected a 48% increase in employment for home health aides between 2012-2022 due to the growing number of elderly.
-As of May 2013, the BLS reported an average hourly wage of $10.60 for aides working in home health care services, leading to $22,050 per year (www.bls.gov).
-Hospice clinics also employ aides.
-Home health aides are assigned to clients, whom they visit on a regular schedule.
+The U.S. Bureau of Labor Statistics (BLS) has projected a 38% increase in employment for home health aides between 2014-2024 due to the growing number of elderly.
+As of May 2015, the BLS reported an average hourly wage of $11.00 for aides working in home health care services or an average of $22,870 per year.
+Home health aides work with clients at home and visit them according to set schedules.
+Other home health aides are employed in hospice settings.
 Some employers require a background check prior to hiring a home health aide.

 The duties of a home health aide might require frequent lifting of patients and equipment.
 Home health aides spend a lot of time traveling from client to client.
 In addition to providing very basic healthcare assistance, aides can perform light housekeeping, such as changing bed linens, doing laundry, making meals and bathing and dressing clients.
 Home health aides should possess patience and sensitivity due to the nature of the work and the diverse client-base.